Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

 ## Overview

-This repository illustrates a reference implementation of Senzing on the IBM Cloud Private for Data.
+This repository illustrates a reference implementation of Senzing on the IBM Cloud Pak for Data.

 The instructions show how to set up a system that: